-Health literacy has become a major focus of research and practice at UNC-CH.
+Health literacy is a major focus of research and practice at the University of North Carolina at Chapel Hill (UNC-CH).
 In 2007, the Sheps Center for Health Services Research established the Program on Health Literacy to promote collaboration and dissemination across the UNC-CH campus and beyond.
 The Program on Health Literacy represents a collaborative effort of the UNC Schools of Medicine, Nursing, Public Health, Dentistry, Pharmacy and Education as well as community organizations and neighboring universities.
-The group’s overarching goal is to further health literacy collaborations among university disciplines to improve health outcomes.
-Stakeholder meetings are held annually to review local research and programmatic initiatives, consider the current understanding of health literacy from academic and practical perspectives, and discuss a way to move forward collectively.
-Grant writing expertise and support is offered to faculty for literacy-based proposals.
+The program’s primary goal is to serve as a clearinghouse for materials related to health literacy and patient education that can support research and clinical efforts in this field.

 Suggested citation for this website (replace June 1, 2014 with the date you accessed the site):

 MLA: NC Program on Health Literacy.
 NC Health Literacy.
 University of North Carolina at Chapel Hill, 2007.
 Web.
 01 June 2014.

 APA: NC Program on Health Literacy (2007).
 NC Health Literacy.
 University of North Carolina at Chapel Hill.
 Retrieved June 1, 2014, from http://nchealthliteracy.org.